Najeonchilgi: Process

 Magnificent skills, eye for detailed beauty and immense patience are the three most important qualities associated with the craftsmen of ‘Najeonchilgi’.
 The procedure includes more than thirty elaborate steps.
 Firstly, materials like wood, thick layers of glued paper, metal, porcelain are used to create a base.
 This method is followed by filling the gaps within the base with “saengot” or a fresh paint made from clay and the lacquer tree resin.
 After that, pieces of the mother-of-pearl get pasted on the base surface.
 Those pieces are cut in two ways which includes- “Jureumjil” or “filling” and “ggeuneumjil” or “cutting”.
 Finally, the entire piece gets polished, lacquered and smooth.
-During the modern days, the mass production as well as newer materials such as cashew lacquer instead of otchil, sometimes create hindrance in terms of durability and authenticity.
+During modern days, the mass production as well as newer materials such as cashew lacquer instead of otchil, sometimes create hindrance in terms of durability and authenticity.

 Usage

 There are many important usages of the "najeonchilgi" products.
 Initially the products were used as gifts to the foreign associates and the rulers.
 It is applied in the art of making furniture, decorative jewellery boxes, bookmarks, mirrors, combs, several accessories such as, earrings, bracelets, necklaces, brooches, hair accessories, water bottles, phone cases and so on.
 Earlier, when it used to be strictly associated with wealthy noble families, it was used to make stationary chests, smaller dining tables, hairdressing accessory chests, plates and bowls, trays and smaller wardrobes, etc.